Skip to main content

 • organisation of extracurricular activities and other school activities.

-• or 26 school hours of practical classes.
+or 26 school lessons of practical work.

-Those teachers with fewer school hours work part-time.
+Teachers with fewer school lessons work part-time.

 Promotion, Advancement